 2) It is one ultimate way to remove malnutrition from Indian population without forcing people to change their regular food consumption pattern.

-3) The method is cost-effective and the electrolytic iron powder manufacturer of India is making it possible to reach to every staple food items.
+3) The method is cost-effective and the electrolytic iron powder manufacturer of India is making it possible to reach every staple food items.

 4) Under the fortification process, the iron powder is added to the salt and edibles in such a small quantity that the characteristics (taste, feel, and look) of food items remain unchanged.

 The deficiency of micronutrients, also known as the “hidden hunger” is posing a serious threat to our population.
 Unfortunately, the number of people who are privileged enough of maintaining a balanced diet is far lesser than the people who lack accessibility o proper diet food.
-Fortification of food using electrolytic iron powder and other vitamins and nutrients is one ultimate solution to reach out the entire population of India.
+Fortification of food using electrolytic iron powder and other vitamins and nutrients is one ultimate solution to reach out to the entire population of India.
 With this, our experts help diversify the diet and supplementation of food for a better and healthy India.